CAHLR/pyBKT/README.md

     rm 3.1.3.tar.gz

 Similarly, if working in OS X, you can download the latest stable version of Eigen from the site above.
-This program has run successfully with `Eigen 3.2.5`.
+This program has run successfully with _Eigen 3.2.5_.
-First move the file to /usr/local/include, then unzip and create simplified link to Eigen.
+First move the file to `/usr/local/include`, then unzip and create simplified link to Eigen.
 These commands can be used below:

     mv <path to file>/3.1.3.tar.gz /usr/local/include/3.1.3.tar.gz
     tar -xvf 3.1.3.tar.gz